philbishop/virtual-nvr/README.md

 ### Camera Channels
 Start with Channel #1 and click "Select camera"

-Next select the camera from the dropdown list and enter the cameras' login details.
+Next select a camera from the dropdown list then enter the cameras' login details.

 Click "Connect" and if authenticated OK, then click "Save"